yurigabrich/microgrid-dapp/README.md

 Although electric specifications of the distribution grid are almost the same worldwide, the electric sector directives might follow local energy capacity and potential, economic ambitions and mid-/long-term planning of the govern.
 This way several blockchain solutions are being developed under the aforementioned requirements.

-The current **Microgrid Transactive Energy Management Smart Contract** is the result of a master degree on the look for a solution to implement the TE in the Brazilian micro/mini-grid context.
+The current **Microgrid Transactive Energy Smart Contract** is the result of a master degree on the look for a solution to implement the TE in the Brazilian micro/mini-grid context through a blockchain application.
-The thesis is also available on this repo [[PDF is coming...]]().
+The thesis is also available online at the [Brazilian Thesis and Dissertation Catalog](http://catalogodeteses.capes.gov.br/catalogo-teses/#!/) [`Coming soon!`].
 The smart contract developed is only a small step towards a full micro/mini-grid distributed application (dApp) but enough to assist the power exchange between consumers and prosumers (*pro*ducers + con*sumers*) through a transparent and secure management platform.

 ## Smart Contract